Member

 The Fidelis Care Blog

 Colorectal cancer is a disease in which cells in the colon or rectum grow out of control.
-It is the one of the leading causes of cancer-related deaths in the United States.
-Almost 3,000 New Yorkers die from the disease every year.
-The risk is higher after age 50.
-Screening is important and can save lives.
-When found early, treatment is more likely to be successful.
-Talk to your primary care provider (PCP) about colorectal cancer and screening tests.
+It is one of the leading causes of cancer-related deaths in the United States.
+The American Cancer Society predicts there will be approximately 150,000 new cases of colorectal cancer in the United States in 2025, with as many as 53,000 deaths.

 Newer Articles